acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 ### APP 2

-Once vault is installed, it is time to deploy a second application in order to test the Vault implementation using config files injection.
+Once Vault is installed, it is time to deploy a second application in order to test the Vault implementation using config files injection.

 Please follow the next steps to create an application to test this feature:

 ```$bash
+oc create sa issues

 oc exec -it vault-0 -- /bin/sh